tls-attestation/use-cases-and-properties/draft-ietf-seat-use-cases.md

 An adversary attempts to present Evidence outside the specific interaction for which it was produced:

-* Cross-connection replay: Evidence obtained from a Target Environment in one connection is replayed in a later, separate connection, where it no longer reflects the current state.
+* Cross-connection replay: Evidence obtained from an Attesting Environment in one connection is replayed in a later, separate connection, where it no longer reflects the current state.
 * Cross-peer relay: a peer obtains Evidence from a Target Environment and